morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/common-instancetypes.md

 ### Preferences

-Just like instancetypes the preferences are labeled with the following labels:
+Just like instance types, preferences are labeled with the following labels:

 ```properties
 instancetype.kubevirt.io/common-instancetypes-version: The version of the common-instancetypes project used to generate these resources.
 instancetype.kubevirt.io/vendor: The vendor of the resource, this is always kubevirt.io upstream and should be changed by downstream vendors consuming the project.